 The Colorado State Forest (CSF) is managed for multi-use objectives including timber harvest, recreation, and wildlife.
 Forest management decisions are based on an adaptive and active management strategy that requires accurate and current data to inform management decisions.
 Presently, these decisions are based primarily on historical records, field observations, and National Agricultural Imagery Program (NAIP) imagery.
 Although forest managers do have a species composition map of the State Forest, the map is inaccurate due to the lack of revisions over time and the outdated methods used to map tree species.
 Moreover, the need for an up-to-date species composition map has been exacerbated by drastic changes in forest health caused by a pine-beetle epidemic in the early 2000s.
 As a result, an accurate map detailing forest species composition throughout the CSF would provide a baseline for ecological studies and timber harvest planning, while at the same time providing a reference for future studies of beetle-kill.

 As a part of the Agriculture category of the DEVELOP National Application Area, this project utilizes NASA Landsat 8 (OLI) imagery in addition to ancillary datasets from fieldwork as inputs into a novel regression tree model to map forest species composition at a fine scale.
 Previous studies have proven rather successful for mapping percent canopy cover (PCC) by utilizing moderate resolution imagery like Landsat along with other datasets such as LiDAR (Ahmed, 2014; Carreiras 2006).
-The primary objective is to bridge the gaps in knowledge of forest species composition in Colorado State Forest and other regional forests by creating a more thorough and comprehensive record of species distribution.
+The primary objective is to bridge the gaps in knowledge of forest species composition in the CSF and other regional forests by creating a more thorough and comprehensive record of species distribution.
 The resulting maps produced by this project will better inform forest management decisions and assist in the study of harvesting bioenergy feedstocks.
 Additionally, the results should provide useful data for ecological studies, as species composition information has important impacts on ecological functionality and resilience (Peterson et al., 1998).
-This type of study is critical as many studies that have attempted to characterize species composition of forest canopy cover, but without coincident field data or a large study area (Alistair et al., 2009).
-As such, the combination of timely and accurate field data, spectral remote sensing products (Landsat 8 OLI), and a zero-inflated modelling processes should allow for a highly accurate view of species composition in north-central Colorado with implications for larger-scale studies.
+This type of study is critical; many studies that have attempted to characterize species composition of forest canopy cover in the past have done so without coinciding field data or a large study area (Alistair et al., 2009).
+As such, the combination of timely and accurate field data, spectral remote sensing products (Landsat 8 OLI), and zero-inflated modelling processes, should allow for a highly accurate view of species composition in north-central Colorado with implications for larger-scale studies.

 The study area focuses on the Colorado State Forest in north-central Colorado (Figure 1), which stretches across 70,000 acres through Jackson and Larimer counties.
-The area was established as a state park in 1970 and is now actively managed by Colorado Parks and Wildlife, Colorado State Forest Service and other partners.
+The area was established as a state park in 1970 and is now actively managed by Colorado Parks and Wildlife, Colorado State Forest Service, and other partners.
 Elevation in the park ranges from approximately 2500 to nearly 4000 meters and more than seventy percent of the acreage is covered with coniferous forests (Colorado Parks & Wildlife).
-The montane forests are dominated by Lodgepole pine (Pinus contorta), and fir-spruce communities in the subalpine zone including Douglas fir (Pseudotsuga menziesii), Engelmann Spruce (Picea engelmannii), subalpine fir (Abies lasiocarpa), and aspen (Populus tremula) (Wiken et al., 2011).
+These montane forests are dominated by lodgepole pine (Pinus contorta) and fir-spruce communities in the subalpine zone, also including Douglas fir (Pseudotsuga menziesii), Engelmann Spruce (Picea engelmannii), subalpine fir (Abies lasiocarpa), and aspen (Populus tremula) (Wiken et al., 2011).
 In order to capture current species composition in the CSF, Landsat imagery from 2014 and 2015 was utilized.
-The data covers summer (June and July) and fall months (September) in order to provide maximum sun cover along with subtle changes in canopy character that may inform the study.
+The data covers summer (June and July) and a fall month (September) in order to provide maximum sun cover along with subtle changes in canopy character that may inform the study.

 Figure 1.
 Colorado Agriculture study area in north-central Colorado